The Doon Dictionary

 Kapas

 Raw cotton.
-This is the "Soil" part of "Soil to Shoulder."
+The “Soil” part of “Soil to Shoulder.”

 -